microsoftgraph/msgraph-sample-maui/tutorial/05-add-ms-graph.md

     Consider what the code in `OnAppearing` is doing.

-    - The URL that will be called is `/v1.0/me/events`.
+    - The URL that will be called is `/v1.0/me/calendarview`.
+        - The `startDateTime` and `endDateTime` parameters define the start and end of the calendar view.
+        - The `Prefer: outlook.timezone` header causes the `start` and `end` of the events to be returned in the user's time zone.
-    - The `Select` function limits the fields returned for each events to just those the view will actually use.
+        - The `Select` function limits the fields returned for each event to just those the app will actually use.
-    - The `OrderBy` function sorts the results by the date and time they were created, with the most recent item being first.
+        - The `OrderBy` function sorts the results by the start date and time.
+        - The `Top` function requests at most 50 events.

 1. Run the app, sign in, and click the **Calendar** navigation item in the menu.
 You should see a JSON dump of the events on the user's calendar.